mclima/1-DOM-scripting/readme.md

 code .
 ```

-Open `index.html`, right click on it and choose 'Open with Live Server'.
+Open `index.html`, right or control click on it and choose 'Open with Live Server'.

 Examine the page in the dev tools.
 Note the responsive navigation using the toggle device toolbar.

-Here's the [responsive hamburger menu technique](https://medium.com/@heyoka/responsive-pure-css-off-canvas-hamburger-menu-aebc8d11d793) used in today's sample.
+(Here's the [responsive hamburger menu technique](https://medium.com/@heyoka/responsive-pure-css-off-canvas-hamburger-menu-aebc8d11d793) used in today's sample.)

-## A Single Page App

-We are currenly view a single page application.
+We are currenly viewing a single page application - there is only one HTML file and we scroll up and down to view the content.
 We could mimic a multi page app using css.

+## CSS Enhancements

 ### Friends Don't Let Friends Browse in Light Mode

+Examine the CSS file.

-As an enhancement, we will add settings for light and dark modes using [prefers-color-scheme](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme):
+As an enhancement, we will add settings for light and dark modes using [prefers-color-scheme](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme).

+The entire updated CSS file is available in the "other folder."

+Here's what was added so far:

 ```css
 @media (prefers-color-scheme: dark) {